 So who is Adam Sandler?
 What is he like when he's not playing some (usually) loveable man-child?
 We've poured through interview after interview for some of the best stories that really paint a picture of the comedian, compiling Adam Sandler trivia, quotes, anecdotes, and history.
 Consider this your comprehensive Adam Sandler biography.

 Whether it's his ability to make you laugh at impossibly dumb stuff, or his inherently memorable characters (Billy Madison was 20 years ago!), it's hard to deny that Sandler has given a lot to the world of entertainment.
-Has all of it been good?
-No. But these are the facts that shape one of the most polarizing comedians in cinema.
+Was all of it good?
+No. But these facts shape one of the most polarizing comedians in cinema.
 Find out what you didn't know about Adam Sandler!

-"I never had a speech from my father "This is what you must do or shouldn't do", but I just learned to be led by example.
+I never had a speech from my father [saying], 'This is what you must do or shouldn't do,' but I just learned to be led by example.
 My father wasn't perfect.
 He had a temper.
 I took some of that.
 He would snap, but the older he got, he started calming down... part of my father having a temper led to me developing a sense of humor to calm the old man down.

 Adam Sandler was honored with the 2,431st star on the Hollywood Walk of Fame.
-He received the recognition in the motion picture category on February 1st, 2011.
-Henry Winkler was the honorary guest speaker at the event, and you can find the star at 6262 Hollywood Blvd. (right in front of the W Hotel).Source: WalkOfFame.Com
+He received the recognition in the motion picture category on February 1st, 2011, in anticipation of his then-upcoming film, Just Go With It.
+Henry Winkler was the guest speaker at the event.